bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     # Boot the kernel and uInitrd
     bootm 0x24000000 0x24A00000

-After this you should see the Linux kernel booting as per the following example
+Here is an example output of issuing the above commands.
+After this you should see the Linux kernel booting as per the example

     Whitney # setenv bootargs 'console=ttyS0,38400 mem=256M root=/dev/sda3 rw lowmem=1'
     Whitney # scsi init